ToF-/RentForth/v7/Story.md

 Let's start with a simple proof of concept.
 We will pretend for a moment that the *start time* can only be comprised betmeen 0 and 100, as well as *duration*.
 That means that the maximum time value is 200.
 This allow for our profit planner to reside in the dictionnary:

     200 CONSTANT MAX-TIME
-    CREATE PROFIT MAX-TIME CELLS ALLOT
+    CREATE PLAN MAX-TIME CELLS ALLOT
-    PROFIT MAX-TIME CELLS ERASE
+    PLAN MAX-TIME CELLS ERASE

 `CELLS` multiplies the number on the stack with the number of bytes in a cell (8 on my version of gforth).
-The memory for `PROFIT` is alloted and filled with 0.
+The memory for `PLAN` is alloted and filled with 0.
 We define access words:

-    : PROFIT@ ( t -- n   find profit at time t, or 0 )
+    : PLAN@ ( t -- n   find profit at time t, or 0 )
-        CELLS PROFIT + @ ;
+        CELLS PLAN + @ ;

-    : PROFIT! ( n t --   store n in profit table at time t ) CELLS PROFIT + ! ;
+    : PLAN! ( n t --   store n in profit table at time t ) CELLS PLAN + ! ;

 Let's try our table:

-	42 PROFIT@ CR .
-4807 42 PROFIT!
-42 PROFIT@ CR .  ⏎
+	42 PLAN@ CR .
+4807 42 PLAN!
+42 PLAN@ CR .  ⏎
     0
     4807 ok

 Let's ignore for now the problem of interpreting orders as action marks to be sorted, and focus on the definitions we need to compute the maximum value:

-    VARIABLE V
+    VARIABLE PROFIT

-    : UPDATE-V ( n -- update value with n if n is greater ) V @
+    : UPDATE-PROFIT ( n -- update value with n if n is greater ) PROFIT @
         MAX
-        V ! ;
+        PROFIT ! ;

-    : UPDATE-PROFIT ( n t -- update profit at time t with n if n is greater ) DUP PROFIT@
+    : UPDATE-PLAN ( n t -- update profit at time t with n if n is greater ) DUP PLAN@
         ROT MAX
-        SWAP PROFIT! ;
+        SWAP PLAN! ;

-	: CASH ( t --   update value with profit at time t if greater ) PROFIT@
+	: CASH ( t --   update value with profit at time t if greater ) PLAN@
-        UPDATE-V ;
+        UPDATE-PROFIT ;

-    : RENT ( t d n  -- cash profit at time t, then update profit at t+d with V+p ) ROT DUP CASH
+    : RENT ( t d n  -- cash profit at time t, then update profit at t+d with PROFIT+p ) ROT DUP CASH
-        SWAP V @ +
+        SWAP PROFIT @ +
         -ROT +
-        UPDATE-PROFIT ;
+        UPDATE-PLAN ;

 Armed with these definitions we can pretend to run through a planner by executing actions in the right order:

-    0 V !
+    0 PROFIT !

     0 5 100 RENT
     3 7 140 RENT